tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 ### The First Generated Test Class

 Back to the test project for a moment.
 When we added our new test project, Visual Studio gave us our first Test Class file, complete with some content.
-Normally I delete most of this and write it myself, if I need it, but it&#8217;s useful while you are still learning what&#8217;s available and the syntax to take advantage of it.
+Normally I delete most of this and write it myself, if I need it, but it's useful while you are still learning what's available and the syntax to take advantage of it.

 <div class="imgBox">
   <a href="http://tiernok.com/LTDBlog/unittesting/orig/GeneratedCode.png" title="See larger image size"><img src="http://tiernok.com/LTDBlog/unittesting/GeneratedCode.png" alt="Generated Code" /></a><br /> Generated Test Code